storyteller613/riv/README.md

 The name of the PersistentVolumeClaim is efs-pvc.
 ReadWriteMany was chosen for teh accessMode so that multiple nodes can use that volume.
 The storageClassname is efs-sc from the Storage Class service.
 The full 5 Gigabytes from the Persistent Volume service was utilized, but less could have been used.

 This Persistent Volume was attached to the container via persistentVolumeClaims and volumeMounts in the Deployment Service.
-The mountPath assumes that the workdir on the dockerfile is /app and there is a foler names "files" in the /app directory.
+Based on the information in the Instructions.md document that the file-writer container writes data files to /var/file-writer, the mountPath assumes that the workdir on the dockerfile is /var and there is a foler names "file-writer" in the working directory in the container.

 # Using AWS EKS